Managing Deposit or Pro Forma Invoices

 Once the process has closed the deposit or pro forma invoice, you can create the final invoice the same way and based on the same source records as the deposit or pro forma invoice.

-Contact the person who has set up deposit billing or pro forma billing for your org to find out how to close deposit or pro forma invoices in your business use cases.
+Contact the person who has set up deposit invoicing or pro forma invoicing for your org to find out how to close deposit or pro forma invoices in your business use cases.